UMLCloudComputing/Fall2023/Week 2/readme.md

 - Start brainstorming ideas for the semester project.
 - Go through the resources linked above to prepare for next week's meeting.

+---

+## Quiz: Week 2

+Check your understanding by taking the [multiple choice quiz here](./Quiz%202.md).

 ## Next Week Preview

 Next week, we will dive into Frontend Development with Next.js.
 Make sure to review the resources provided to get the most out of next week's meeting.